Now, same-day, tomorrow, whenever, Trexity delivers.

 Shopify Locations - A location is a physical street address.
 These locations can be used as fulfillment locations or retail locations.

-There are a few preferences you can modify to change the Shopify integration behaviour to better meet your needs.
+In the Integrations page of the merchant portal, there are a few preferences you can modify to change the Shopify integration behaviour to better meet your needs.

 - Post unscheduled deliveries automatically (disabled by default) - When enabled, any delivery created from the Trexity Shopify App will be posted to Trexity drivers for pickup.
 Remember, a delivery is created as soon as you mark line items as fulfilled in Shopify.